PixzlPlot/DetectBot/README.md

 for video/keyboard streaming download NoMachine to both PC and Jetson Nano - https://www.nomachine.com/download

 ### Rationale
-Trying to follow the Jebo trail I soon realized that it expected a webcam to be used whit Jupierlab and I were using the MSI camera furthermore, I like to have more control than one gets in Jupiterlab so I decided to do my own project using the Jetson Nano image.
+Trying to follow the Jebtbot instructions I soon realized that it expected a webcam to be used whit Jupierlab and I were using the MSI camera, furthermore I like to have more control than one gets in Jupiterlab so I decided to do my own project using the Jetson Nano image.

 ### Instructions
-Edit the DetectBot. py text file if you want to change parameters.
+Edit the DetectBot.py text file if you want to change parameters for example key input, objects to detect, turning speed and so on.
 You might need to install some packages used in the file, as of now I am unsure what are pre-installed on the Jetson image, if any packages are missing google fror the download and follow instructions to install.
 Put the DetectBot. py in your home directory and the run with sudo./DetectBot. py.